-Have you or your teachers received any training or orientation?
+Have you or your teachers received any training or orientation from the DIET/BRC/CRC about the curriculum before the opening of schools, or after schools have opened?

 Yes/ No

 Is there a district level coordinating committee to respond to school needs?